burcukolcak/burcukolcak.github.io/_pages/teaching.md

 ### Diversity in Data Program (Rutgers Libraries)

-Since October 2021, I am a diversity in data graduate specialist at Rutgers Libraries, where I conduct independent research on data practices that reflect systemic racism, unconscious bias, and marginalization of underrepresented groups, best practices to overcome these problems, and similar topics.
-I present my findings to the Rutgers Community by delivering workshops.
-I also deliver workshops on quantitative and computational methods for social science research.
+Since October 2021, I am a diversity in data graduate specialist at Rutgers Libraries, where I investigate data bias and data collection issues with disparate impacts by race, gender and other markers of identity.
+I present my findings to the Rutgers Community by delivering talks and workshops.

-### <i>Previous Workshops </i>
+### <i> Previous Workshops </i>

 Framing Racial Justice and Police Brutality in the Age of Black Lives Matter: A View from Twitter